OsuSync/OsuRTDataProvider/README.md

 # What is this?
 OsuRTDataProvider is an [OsuSync](https://github.com/Deliay/osuSync) plugin.(Experimental Support Tourney Mode)

+OSU!
+Clinet Version Requirements: **b20171225.2 After**

 OsuRTDataProvider can be obtained from [OSU!](https://osu.ppy.sh):
 * BeatmapID